Isode-Ltd/redblack-demo-device/README.md

 **Template**: IsodeRadio:Basic Radio with mock driver. ( Selected from the drop down )<br>
 **Driver Options**: Custom driver ( Selected from the drop down )<br>
 **Driver**: isode-demo-radio-driver ( The driver binary that is generated after driver compilation )<br>
-**Additional arguments**: "--host localhost --port 8082 --device_name radiotest --schema_file /opt/isode/redblack/share/redblack/schema/isode-radio.xml --std_params_file /opt/isode/redblack/share/redblack/stdparams.xml" ( These arguments are needed by the sample demo driver written for the radio device )
+**Additional arguments**: `--host localhost --port 8082 --device_name radiotest --schema_file /opt/isode/redblack/share/redblack/schema/isode-radio.xml --std_params_file /opt/isode/redblack/share/redblack/stdparams.xml` ( These arguments are needed by the sample demo driver written for the radio device )

 Below is the configuration of the sample radio device configured in Red/Black server on **Windows**.